juliangut/InstasentResqueBundle/README.md

 ## Running a worker without forking

 Sometimes intensive tasks may lose performance with forking mode.
 We have added a bin/resque-single binary, you can pass kernel file to be loaded only once at start.
-Be carefull cause if this Worker fails, then you need to restart manually this worker.
-We recommend to use supervisor to control this, and superlance with memory plugin to restart worker when hits some memory treshold.
-Be careful too with your code, shared variables, services instances... etc.
+Be careful cause if this Worker fails, then you need to restart it manually.
+We recommend using supervisor to control this behaviour, and superlance to restart worker when memory hits some threshold.

+Pay special attention to your code, shared variables, service instances, etc.

 ## Adding a delayed job to a queue